 “Our thoughts are like water filling the tiniest cracks of a problem.
 Time allows our ponderings to freeze and expand the tiniest bit, and the next time you thaw them by sitting alone and thinking, they’ve opened the crack just a little wider.
 Enough time spent coming back to a thought can turn the largest of life’s boulders into pebbles that can be trod over with ease.”

-I’m no Thoreau (or Seneca), I know.
+I’m no Thoreau (or Seneca).
 But still — whether it was in my head or not, the week made me feel more progressive, more active in my pursuit of daily life.
 It made me feel thoughtful.
 I’d spent some time with myself, felt at ease with my own thoughts and produced something on paper that, compared to an invite to Farmville, was pretty good.